-In the second prong of its order, the court accepted the argument raised by E2’s defense lawyer, Eric Ludwig, who specializes in IP and business litigation, that there was no personal jurisdiction over E2.
-Blackstone’s lawyers attempted to use Maryland’s Long-Arm Statute to sue E2 in the state of Maryland, but Ludwig utilized the three-prong test to prove that the court proceedings should properly have taken place in China.
+In its order, the court accepted the argument raised by Ludwig APC in E2’s defense that the state of Maryland had no personal jurisdiction over E2.
+BI’s lawyers attempted to use Maryland’s “Long-Arm Statute” to sue E2 in the state of Maryland, but Ludwig utilized the three-prong test to prove that the court proceedings should properly have taken place in China.
 The court agreed.

 Spy Optic brought the case against AreaTrend in California, contending that because AreaTrend operated an interactive website where California residents could purchase items, they could be sued in California court.

-These cases underscore the importance of retaining a lawyer who can commit to a process of due diligence on behalf of the client and advise on various legal issues, especially in the area of best practices concerning IP laws, patents, and trademarks.
+These cases underscore the importance of retaining a lawyer who can commit to a process of due diligence on behalf of the client and advise on various legal issues, especially around best practices concerning IP laws, patents, and trademarks.